 Be sure to plumb and correct column twist one column at a time.
-See Figure 12-36.
+See Figure 12-31.

-- 1. Plumb the columns on each side. - 2.
-Recheck the guide angle to guide angle dimension at three (3) or more locations along the columns.
+- 1. Plumb each column on each side. - 2.
+Recheck the guide angle to guide angle dimension at multiple locations along the columns.
 Make sure there is no column twist. - 3.
 Review the Bracing Instructions in Section 13 of this installation manual.

-Review Columns for Plumb Figure 12-36
+Review Columns for Plumb Figure 12-31

 NOTICE Bracing must resist all dynamic operational loads.
 The General Arrangement (GA) drawing states the static lateral load that the bracing must support.
-Each column requires bracing in both front to back and side to side directions.
+Each column requires bracing in both front to back and side to side.

-4. A job specific bracing drawing may be provided.
-Verify drawing details prior to beginning field bracing work.

-- 7. Verify the proper floor anchor size and type for the job site.
+- 4. A job specific bracing drawing may be provided.
+Verify drawing details prior to beginning field bracing work. - 5.
+Tack weld the upper floor-to-column braces to the face of the floor or mezzanine.
+See Figure 12-32. - 6.
+Recheck the guide angle to guide angle dimension and plumb. - 7.
+Verify the proper floor anchor size and type for the job site.
 Special conditions (e.g., seismic site location) require that proper anchoring and bracing methods are used. - 8.
-When the columns are plumb, bolt the column base plates to the floor according to local or state codes especially in seismic zones.
-PFlow Industries, Inc. recommends 1/2" x 4" (13mm x 102mm) long wedge style anchors.
-See Figure 12-38. - 9.
-Recheck the guide angle to guide angle dimension and verify that the gap from the column to the outside wheelblock guide roller is 3/16" (5mm). - 10.
+If the columns are plumb, bolt the column base plates to the floor according to local or state codes especially in seismic zones.
+PFlow Industries, Inc. recommends 1/2" x 4" (13mm x 102mm) long wedge style anchors. - 9.
+Recheck the guide angle to guide angle dimension and verify that the gap from the column to the outside wheelblock guide roller is 3/16" (2mm). - 10.
 Fully field weld the column braces to the face of the upper floor or mezzanine. - 11.
 Add side bracing and fully weld. - 12.
-Recheck the columns guide angle to guide angle dimension and plumb. - 13.
-Fully tighten the hex head bolts on the header assembly.
-See Figure 12-39.
+Recheck the guide angle to guide angle dimension and plumb. - 13.
+Fully tighten and torque the 1/2-13 drivebase mounting bolts to 49 lb-ft (66 N-m).
+See Figure 12-33.
 Do not weld the drivebase assembly to the column at this time.

-Tack Weld Bracing Figure 12-37
+Tack Weld Bracing Figure 12-32